Skip to main content

 Each attribute entry shows:

-• The current value (based on the most recently updated record)
+• The current value of the attribute

 When the same attribute appears in multiple data sources, Pool uses the most recently updated value as the current value for filtering and campaign personalization.